-How do I know if I am a member?
+How do I know if I am an active member?

 If you are an Active Member of Local 1994, your pay stub will contain the word dues in some variance.
-Non-active members, or service fee payers will have the words service fee or SVC on their pay stub.
-The amount deducted does not change when you complete an application to become an Active Member, but the benefits do.
 Only Active Members are eligible to participate on bargaining teams, the executive board, and any vote related to the Union.
 They are also eligible to receive supplemental benefits like those mentioned on the Membership Benefits section of this site.

 How can I become an active member of the Union?